iamneowise/BookStore-Application-Angular/README.md

 Neo Book Store
 Objective:
-Neo Book Store is an online application to be built as a product that can be catering to various customers who requires purchasing books.
+BookHub is an online application to be built as a product that can be catering to various customers who requires purchasing books.

 Users of the System:
 1. Admin
 2. Customer

 Functional Requirements:
 -	Build an application that customer can access and purchase books online.
 -	The application should have signup, login, profile, dashboard page, and product page.